Pumpkin Patch (retailer): Following receivership

-In October 2016 the company was placed into receivership.
+In October 2016 the company was placed into receivership by ANZ Bank with $76 million in debt and posting a $15.5 million loss.
 The receivers closed seven New Zealand stores and 52 Australia stores.

-In February 2017, all remaining retail stores closed following a three month fire sale.

-in March 2017, the company was placed into liquidation.
+In February 2017, all remaining retail stores closed following a three month fire sale and failing to find a 'serious' buyer.
+Prof Gary Mortimer speculated it was kicked out of the market by much cheaper retailers such as Kmart Australia and other children's stores, while reporter Dana McCauley suggests it also due to its aggressive international expansion compounded by being antiquated and not value-for-money until a "too-little-too-late" restructure.
+In March 2017, the company was placed into liquidation.

 In December 2017, Pumpkin Patch was acquired by Catch Group, and relaunched as an online store in both Australia and New Zealand.

 In 2018 the company was bought by Alceon Group.
 Pumpkin Patch products became available through EziBuy, online and in physical stores, and there were plans for a full re-launch in 2019.

+In 2023, EziBuy was placed into administration by buyer Mosaic Brands and closed all its stores, then ceased trading after failing to find a buyer.
+In 2024, Mosaic Brands was placed into administration, dismantled by receivers, then ceased trading after failing to find a buyer.